On this page

 We are interested in your thoughts as to how the framework could be implemented.
 One option could be to create a separate organisation that would be responsible for measuring progress and ensuring engagement across the system.

-We've also prepared a one-page summary of the draft framework.
+A one-page summary of the draft framework is also available.

-From October 2022, we're seeking your feedback on this strategic framework.
-We will consolidate feedback received over the next few months and plan to formally consult on the strategy framework in early 2023.
-We're planning to finalise and release the strategy framework mid to late 2023.
+We will consolidate feedback received from the workshops and plan to formally consult on the strategy in late 2023.
+We're planning to finalise and release the strategy early in 2024.